WeeeRob/jquery-devexpressfixer/README.md

 I have a problem with the DevExpress (http://www.devexpress.com/) MVC controls and enabling the MVC RequestVerificationToken everywhere in that DevExpress doesn't seem to think this is necessary.
 However with a bit of jiggerypokery it can be resolved so this plug-in does that for you.

+Also it uses the client API to provide change events when elements are changed, for the hidden fields.

 ## TODO ##

 TODO: Test functionality propertly